MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/upgrade-kubernetes.md

 ---
-title: Upgrade the Kubernetes version of AKS workload clusters with Windows Admin Center
+title: Upgrade the Kubernetes version of  Azure Kubernetes Service workload clusters with Windows Admin Center
-description: Learn how to upgrade the Kubernetes version of AKS workload clusters on Azure Stack HCI using Windows Admin Center ms.topic: article ms.date: 07/07/2021
+description: Learn how to upgrade the Kubernetes version of  Azure Kubernetes Service workload clusters on Azure Stack HCI using Windows Admin Center ms.topic: article ms.date: 07/07/2021
 author: mattbriggs